JaneDoeRealOne/souplicious/README.md

 # souplicious
 UX implementation soup delivery app

-This app is bootstraped with "create-react-app"
+This app was bootstraped with "create-react-app"

 Available Scripts
 In the project directory, you can run: